JacobRBlomquist/kjv/README.md

 Read the Word of God from your terminal

-Forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha, Book of Mormon, Pearl of Great Price, and
+Forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the "Apocrypha", "Book of Mormon", "Pearl of Great Price", and
 'Doctrine & Covenants' added.